• Skip to primary navigation

 So whatever it is that you do or love – that your friends and family just don’t get – go find people who do get it.

 This is doubly true if what you do is something solitary like blogging.
-Sometimes I get lonely when I’m working on the internet all day, so say hello!
+Sometimes I get lonely when I’m working on the internet all day, so please do say hello!

 3. Sometimes you need to drop everything and start fresh.